dadaismee/vs_blog/src/blog/phd-draft/index.md

 For Lewis, as he wanted to build upon Schelling's concept of "focal point", salience was unquestionable, but its very notion generated problems as to why and how certain features of environment, history and culture become relevant as cues external to coordination games in the first place.
 Schelling pointed out that to look for and *recognize patterns* might be an essential feature of human nature [@schelling1980, 104].
 Observable patterns, he argued, presuppose their observability, hence it is rational to expect an opponent to behave according to such patterns and thus deduce intentions of another opponent [@schelling1980, 104].
 A similar notion is found in "Relevance theory" [@wilson1999; @sperber1996] in cognitive science, where an signal presupposes its optimal relevance, meaning that a signal is "articulated enough" across any sensory modality it is automatically worth noticing, implying that it is a universal feature of human and possible animal cognition.
 Consider a game-theoretic example from @guala2015.

 Dinka and Nuer tribes graze their cattle on two sides of the river Sobat.
 After the river dried up, its physical barrier disappeared, creating a Hawk-Dove conflict[^hawk-dove] over grazing lands where both tribes risked costly clashes if they chose the same territory.
 The dry riverbed, however, remained a salient and mutually recognized landmark, providing a natural coordination device that allowed the tribes to condition their grazing strategies on its location, thereby avoiding conflict without direct communication.
 This focal point effectively transformed the game by correlating strategies and expectations, stabilizing a peaceful equilibrium.
-The game matrix below has strategies "Graze", "Not graze", "Graze if North" and "Graze if South".

 [^hawk-dove]: In this game, two players can choose to be either a hawk (fight for resources), dove (submit and share resources), or bourgeois (submit only when opponent is also bourgeois).
-The payoffs are determined by the value of the resource and the cost of fighting
+The payoffs are determined by the value of the resource and the cost of fighting.

 <!--\begin{table}[h]-->
 <!--\centering-->